- Jane Faiers

 Faiers, J. 2014.
 Wadi Sarga revisited: A preliminary study of the pottery excavated in 1913/14.
 In Egypt in the First Millennium AD: Perspectives from new fieldwork, E. R. O’Connell (ed.), 177–89.
 British Museum Publications on Egypt and Sudan 2.
 Leuven: Peeters.

 Faiers, J. In preparation.
 Late Roman pottery and glass from Wadi Sarga.

-O’Connell, E. R. In preparation.
-Sources for the study of Wadi Sarga at the British Museum.
-In The Proceedings of the Tenth International Congress of Coptic Studies, Rome, 17–22 September 2012.
+O’Connell, E. R. Forthcoming 2014.
+Wadi Sarga at the British Museum: Sources for study (with annotated bibliography).
+Proceedings of the The Tenth International Congress of Coptic Studies, Rome, 17–22 September 2012.
 Leuven: Peeters.

 Image: Watercolour of the so-called Rock-church at Wadi Sarga (C. O. Waterhouse 1920).